-Pension For purposes of measuring the net pension liability, deferred outflows of resources/deferred inflows of resources related to pensions, and pension expense, information about the fiduciary net position of the California Public Employees' Retirement System (CalPERS) and additions to/deductions from CalPERS's fiduciary net position have been determined on the same basis as they are reported by CalPERS.
-For this purpose, benefit payments (including refunds of employee contributions) are recognized when due and payable with the benefit terms.
+Net Pension Liability For purposes of measuring the net pension liability, deferred outflows of resources/deferred inflows of resources related to pensions, and pension expense, information about the fiduciary net position of the California Public Employees' Retirement System (CalPERS) and additions to/deductions from CalPERS's fiduciary net position have been determined on the same basis as they are reported by CalPERS.
+For this purpose, benefit payments are recognized when due and payable with the benefit terms.
 Investments are reported at fair value.

-Deferred Outflows/Inflows of Resources In addition to assets, the statement of net position includes a separate section for deferred outflows of resources.
-This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period, and as such will not be recognized as an outflow of resources (expense/expenditures) until then.
-The District only has one item that qualifies for reporting in this category.
-The deferred outflows of resources related to pension represents a reclassification of current year's pension contributions, all of which will be amortized during fiscal year 2015-16, per accounting pronouncement GASB Statement No. 71.
+Deferred Outflows/Inflows of Resources From Pensions In addition to assets, the statements of net position include a separate section for deferred outflows of resources.
+This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period which will only be recognized as an outflow of resources (expense) in the future.
+District contributions, subsequent to the measurement date, and differences between contributions and proportionate share of contributions, related to pension plans are reported as deferred outflows of resources in the statement of net position.
+Contributions subsequent to the measurement date will be amortized during the next fiscal year as provided by accounting pronouncement GASB Statement No. 71, Pension Transition for Contributions Made Subsequent to the Measurement Date.
+Differences between contributions and proportionate share of contributions are amortized over the estimated service lives of the pension plan participants.

-In addition to liabilities, the statement of net position will sometimes report a separate section for deferred inflows of resources.
-This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s), and as such, will not be recognized as an inflow of resources (revenue) until that time.
-The District only has one item that qualifies for reporting in this category, related to pension, which is the difference between the projected and actual earnings on the pension plan investments.
+In addition to liabilities, the statements of net position include a separate section for deferred inflows of resources.
+This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and would only be recognized as an inflow of resources (revenue) at that time.
+Changes in proportion, and the proportionate share of the net difference between projected and actual earnings on pension plan investments, are reported as deferred inflows of resources in the statements of net position.
+These amounts are amortized over the estimated service lives of the pension plan participants.